meder411/Spherical-Package/README.md

 To use this package there are a few dependencies.
 Most of them are Python-based, but there are a few binary package needed as well.

+### Modifying `setup.py`

+Before you go about installing anything, you can tweak a few parameters in [`setup.py`](./setup.py).
+Namely:

+* `module`: should be either `'tangent_images'` or `'mapped_conv'`.
+The former will only install the necessary backend for the tangent images project, while the latter will install everything.
+Defaults to `mapped_conv`.
+* `use_ninja`: defaults to `False`, but you can set it to `True` if you want to install using the faster `ninja` build system instead of the standard `setuptools`.
+* `compute_arch`: should be changed according to your GPU settings.
+The default should work for most modern GPUs.
+* `additional_includes`: use this if you install any of the dependencies to unsual locations.

 ### Quick-start with Docker